TAMS-Group/tams_printed_ft/firmware/00readme.txt

 2)
-After installing the Arduino IDE, you may want to copy (or symlink) the contents of this directory to your $HOME/Arduino folder, To make the files available to your Arduino IDE installation.
+After installing the Arduino IDE, you may want to copy (or symlink) the contents of this directory to your $HOME/Arduino folder, to make the files available to your Arduino IDE installation.
 Of course, you don't need to copy files for sensors that you don't build:

 # deep copy of all directories: